emanuelalkobi/quickdraw_recognition/README.md

 Internally, these cells decide what to keep in (and what to erase from) memory.
 They then combine the previous state, the current memory, and the input.
 It turns out that these types of units are very efficient at capturing long-term dependencies.

-To train and test LSTM model, run /LSTM/LSTM_CNN_100class.ipny.
-The accuracy of testing 100 classes is 0.62.